SALib/SALib/README-advanced.md

 This will print indices and confidence intervals to the command line.
 You can redirect to a file using the `>` operator.

-Other methods include `SALib.sample.morris` and `SALib.sample.fast_sampler`.
+Other methods include Morris, FAST, Delta-MIM, and DGSM.
 For an explanation of all command line options for each method, [see the examples here](https://github.com/jdherman/SALib/tree/master/examples).